Healthy teeth and gums depend on good oral hygiene, a low-sugar diet, healthy saliva and regular visits to the dentist.

 - reduces the population of bacteria in the mouth

-Talk to your doctor, pharmacist or dentist about whether the medications you are taking could harm your teeth.
+Talk to your dentist about whether any drugs you are taking could be causing dry mouth.

-- cannabis –also called marijuana, pot and weed.
-Can cause dry mouth and can lead to an increased risk of gum problems.
-The smoke can cause oral cancer
+- cannabis – also called marijuana, pot and weed, can cause dry mouth and can lead to an increased risk of gum problems.
+Cannabis smoke can cause oral cancer

 - cocaine – also called coke, blow or nose candy.
 Users sometimes rub cocaine over their gums, causing ulceration of gums and the underlying bone.
 Cocaine mixed with saliva creates an extremely acidic solution that erodes tooth enamel and exposes the underlying dentine to decay-causing bacteria.
 Cocaine and crack cocaine cause dry mouth, which further increases the risk of tooth decay.
 Cocaine can cause tooth wear by tooth grinding (bruxism)

 - ecstasy – also called love drug, E and eckies.
-Side effects of the drug include tooth grinding, jaw clenching and dry mouth
+Side effects of ecstasy include tooth grinding, jaw clenching and dry mouth

 - heroin – also called H or smack.
 People who use heroin tend to crave sweet foods, which can increase the risk of tooth decay if dental hygiene is neglected.
 Heroin can also cause dry mouth and tooth grinding

 - methamphetamine – also called speed, ice or meth.
 This drug causes severe tooth decay in a very short time.
 Dental professionals have coined the term ‘meth mouth’ to describe the extensive damage typically caused by this drug.
 Methamphetamine is highly acidic and attacks tooth enamel.
-Other side effects include dry mouth, bruxism and jaw clenching.
+Other side effects include dry mouth, teeth grinding and jaw clenching

 Any drug dependence or drug use that causes the person to neglect their personal hygiene, diet and dental care can significantly increase the risk of dental (and many other) problems.

-Professional treatment depends on the particular medication or drug and its effects on your teeth and gums, but may include:
+Professional treatment depends on the particular drug and its effects on your teeth and gums, but may include: